 “Increased lipid peroxidation with age is well accepted as an index of age-related increases in oxidative stress…usually attributed to…the vulnerability of lipid molecules to oxidative reactions, due to their unstable double bondings…in the absence of iron, little lipid peroxidation is detected.”

-The liver plays an important role in effective performance of thyroid energy systems, as well as in the proper removal of excess estrogen.
-Excess iron accumulation in the liver interferes with this process and high estrogen promotes iron absorption.
-The polyunsaturated fats are increasingly released into circulation when thyroid function is sub optimal, worsening all of these interactions potentially creating a vicious circle which can be difficult to deal with.
+The liver plays an important role enabling the effective performance of thyroid energy systems, and the proper removal of excess estrogen from circulation.
+Excess iron accumulation in the liver interferes with this process, and high estrogen promotes iron absorption, thyroid dysfunction and degenerative disease.

 “…we review the evidence that….bacteria are a crucial feature of AD, that their growth in vivo is normally limited by a lack of free iron, and that it is this iron dysregulation that is an important factor in their resuscitation…A consequence of this is that the growing cells can shed highly inflammatory components such as lipopolysaccharides (LPS).”

 A small amount of beef or lambs liver once a week has more than enough iron content.
 Because most cases of anemia are not a genuine reflection of low storage of iron – often being diagnosed on the basis of hemoglobin or red blood cell levels – improving thyroid function (rather than increasing iron intake) is generally all that is required.

-Sugar is known to suppress the stress hormones and improve metabolism, limiting the release of the polyunsaturated free fatty acids and maintaining glycogen stores, helping keep blood sugar levels stable.
+Sugar lowers stress hormones and improves energy metabolism, limiting the release of the polyunsaturated free fatty acids, and maintaining glycogen stores, helping keep blood sugar levels stable.